repeaterjs/repeater/docs/07_combinators.md

 ## `Repeater.merge`

-`Repeater.merge` takes an iterable of async iterators and returns a repeater which yields values whenever any of the child iterators yield values.
+`Repeater.merge` takes an iterable of async iterables and returns a repeater which yields values whenever any of the iterables yield values.
 This method is useful for when you have multiple async iterators and want to consume values from all of them in the order in which they occur.

 ```js
 import { Repeater } from "@repeaterjs/repeater";